lexpar/solrpy/README.md

 # solrpy3

 solrpy3 is a simple fork of [solrpy](https://github.com/edsu/solrpy) that implements python 3 support.
 The following is the original readme.
+This is an alpha release, and it is likely to be buggy, although I have deployed it in a production environment and it appears rather stable.

 ## Overview